alveyE/startup/README.md

 Also created a collection for lists and save users lists info in mongo so list can be saved and retrieved

 Can only access my list tab if logged in

+## Websocket

+On the sales page users can report an updated price on an item and it will display to other users